-Video editing, once confined to post-production work, has undergone an extraordinary metamorphosis, propelled by technological advances.
-Today, we're witnessing a revolution with the advent of live editing.
-It's redefining the way we create and consume video content.
-And the future holds even more incredible innovations.
+Video editing, once the preserve of post-production, has undergone a spectacular transformation thanks to technological advances.
+Today, with the rise of live video editing, we're witnessing a veritable revolution in the way we create and consume video content.
+And this is just the beginning: the future promises even more fascinating innovations.

-In this article, we'll dive into the various stages of this evolution.
-We'll highlight the trends, emerging technologies and concrete examples that have shaped this transition in the professional world.
+In this article, we take you on an exploration of the major stages in this evolution.
+We'll discover trends, emerging technologies, and concrete examples that illustrate this transition in the professional world.

 Let's go back in time to trace the beginnings of video editing.
 The first advertising videos were created by copying the techniques of filmmakers.
 This involved juggling physical film cuts, using laborious methods to create visual narratives.